-All of the AWACs/ADCPs were setup to measure the currents at 1 m bins through the water column, except for the deployment at AWAC-05 from June to August 2024 which was configured with 2 m bins.
+All of the AWACs/ADCPs were setup to measure the currents at 1 m bins through the water column.
 The blanking distance between the instrument and the first bin varied between the instruments, with a blanking distance of 0.5 m for the AWACs and the Signature 500 ADCPs and 0.2 m for the Signature 1000 ADCPs.

 Table 3.
-Summary of instrument deployment and data collection.
+Summary of instrument deployment and data collection for data provided to PCS prior to 30th June 2024.